Alteheit/entipy/README.md

 # Tauer

-A Python library that implements an incremental clustering approac to entity resolution.
+A Python library that implements an incremental clustering approach to entity resolution.

 ### Motivation